-Slow Cook Sweet Potatoes with Bacon
+Slow-Cooker Sweet Potatoes with Bacon

-Grandma Carter's Cornbread Stuffing
+Grandmother Carter's Cornbread Dressing

-One of the great things about this dressing recipe is that there are parts of the recipe that you can have ready in advance.
-If that is something you want to do, just follow these simple directions:
+"One of the great things about this dressing recipe is that there are parts of the recipe that you can have ready in advance.

-Make Ahead: Start with Cornbread Crumbles.
+Make-Ahead: Start with Cornbread Crumbles.
 Freeze the unbaked dressing mixture in 2 (1-gal.) zip-top plastic freezer bags, making sure to press out all of the excess air.
 Thaw in refrigerator five days before Thanksgiving, and continue recipe with Step 4.
-You can also get it all together on the day of, if you like.
-However you prefer to enjoy it, you’ll find Grandmother Carter’s Cornbread Dressing to be moist, rich, and delicious.
+You can also get it all together on the day of if you like.
+However you prefer to enjoy it, you’ll find Grandmother Carter’s Cornbread Dressing to be moist, rich, and delicious."

 Roasted Vegetable Salad with Apple Cider Vinaigrette

-Make Ahead: Store Apple Cider Vinaigrette in an airtight container or jar.
+Make-Ahead: Store Apple Cider Vinaigrette in an airtight container or jar.
 When it’s ready to serve, shake it vigorously to blend the ingredients, and check to see if it needs a little extra salt or pepper.